ufeindt/simsurvey-paper-scripts/README.md

 Requirements
 ------------

 - Install `simsurvey` and its required packages.
+The paper used `simsurvey v0.4.4`.
+Default settings in other versions may differ.
 - Download the data for `sfdmap` from https://github.com/kbarbary/sfddata
 - Set `$SFD_DIR` to the `sfddata` download path